nanocosmos/docs/docs/faq/faq_adv_codec_config.md

 **Frame Distance Modes**

-nanocosmos `H.264 Encoder` supports two frame distance modes.
+nanocosmos `H.264 Encoder` and other encoders support two frame distance modes.
 This mode determines if `H.264 I and P frame distance settings` are applied as variable/maximum or fix/constant values.
 In variable mode the encoder can decide which frame type to use based on how efficient the encoding will be, and e.g. switch from `B` to `I` or `P` on a scene cut.
 Multiple bitrate streams often require constant frame distances.

 **GOP Structure Examples (decoding order)**